divyag10/weatherapi/src/README.md

 # Weather Based Recommendation

-Project provides activity and outfir recommendations based on the weather in the city.
-City is provided and an input to the route.
+Project provides activity and outfit recommendations based on the weather in the city.
+City is provided as an input to the route.

 ## Application Setup
 - In any directory give: pip install virtualenv
-- Create virtual environment by giving command: virtualenv <env_name> [env_name is the name you want to give to virtual environment]
+- Create virtual environment by giving command: virtualenv <env_name> [env_name is the name of the virtual environment]
-- To activate virtual environment give command: <env_name>\Scripts\activate
+- To activate virtual environment run command: <env_name>\Scripts\activate
-- Inside virtual environment: Go to project folder (where requirements.txt is present) and give command: pip install -r requirements.txt
+- Inside virtual environment: Go to project folder (where requirements.txt is present) and run command: pip install -r requirements.txt
 - Update the OpenAI api key in the file at location: fastapi_server\src\main.py
-Here, you are going to update the parameter os.environ['OPENAI_API_KEY'] value.
-To get Openai API key go to, https://auth0.openai.com, login with valid credentials and then under your profile logo you should see option to ‘View API keys’.
+Here, update the parameter os.environ['OPENAI_API_KEY'] value.
+To fetch Openai API key go to, https://auth0.openai.com, login with valid credentials and then under the profile logo you should see option to ‘View API keys’.
 Here, you need to create new secret key and use this value for os.environ['OPENAI_API_KEY']
 - After all the requirements are installed, give following command to run the server: Uvicorn main:app –reload
-- The application would be running at: http://localhost:8000
+- The application will start running at: http://localhost:8000
-- To see weather recommendation, go to : http://localhost:8000/weather/{city}
+- To see weather based recommendations, go to : http://localhost:8000/weather/{city}